Pappus of Alexandria: Book VIII

 Book VIII principally treats mechanics, the properties of the center of gravity, and some mechanical powers.
 Interspersed are some propositions on pure geometry.
 Proposition 14 shows how to draw an ellipse through five given points, and Prop.
 15 gives a simple construction for the axes of an ellipse when a pair of conjugate diameters are given.

 Legacy

 Pappus's Collection was relatively unknown in medieval Europe, but exerted great influence on 17th-century mathematics after being translated to Latin by Federico Commandino.
 Diophantus's Arithmetica and Pappus's Collection were the two major sources of Viète's In artem analyticam isagoge (1591).
 The Pappus's problem and its generalization led Descartes to the development of analytic geometry.
 Fermat also developed his version of analytic geometry and his method of Maxima and Minima from Pappus's summaries of Apollonius's lost works Plane Loci and On Determinate Section.
 Other mathematicians influenced by Pappus were Pacioli, da Vinci, Kepler, van Roomen, Pascal, Newton, Bernoulli, Euler, Gauss, Gergonne, Steiner and Poncelet.

+In How to Solve It, a 1945 book on problem solving, mathematician George Pólya credited Book VII's discussion of geometrical analysis and synthesis as a first attempt to define the field that would later be known as heuristics:

+In the seventh book of his Collectiones, Pappus reports about a branch of study which he calls analyomenos.
+We can render this name in English as "Treasury of Analysis", or as "Art of Solving Problems", or even as "Heuristic"; the last term seems to be preferable here.

+The "heuristics dictionary" in How to Solve It contains a lengthy entry on the contributions of Pappus.
+Pólya also credited the Greek mathematician with articulating the heuristic strategy of working backwards to solve a difficult problem, i.e., start at a point that supposes the condition of the problem has been satisfied in all its parts, and then work backwards to something known.
+Pólya pointed to the "short, somewhat enigmatic phrase of Pappus": Assume what is required to be done as already done.
+The popularity of How to Solve It revived interest in heuristics and in Pappus's legacy.